 A statement that has fueled a modern-day revolution.

 The phrase “me too” was first coined in 2006 by Tarana Burke, a survivor of sexual assault who wanted to help others who had suffered – particularly girls of color from low income communities – discover a way to heal.
 In October 2017, the actress Alyssa Milano tweeted, “If you’ve been sexually harassed or assaulted write ‘me too’ as a reply to this tweet.”
 And millions did.

 #MeToo quickly became a rallying cry for survivors everywhere to emerge from the shadows where others may have preferred they stay hidden.

 According to the #MeToo movement’s website, over 17 million women and counting have reported a sexual assault since 1998.

-If you found yourself saying “me too” as well, then read on to learn how a #MeToo lawyer can help you hold perpetrators accountable and support you through what others fear can be an isolating experience.
+If you found yourself saying “me too” as well, then read on to learn how a #MeToo lawyer can help you hold perpetrators accountable.
+We support you through the entire process so that you will never feel alone again.

 What is sexual violence, sexual assault and sexual harassment?